UniCourt/Search-Workshop1/README.md

 # Git, Docker and Postgres Workshop

-One Day workshop on understanding Git, Docker and Postgres
+A hands-on workshop to explain the basics of Git, Docker, and Postgres.
+In this, you will learn the foundations of using git for project collaboration, docker for app containerization, and postgres for storing and retrieving application data.

-## Prerequisite
+## Prerequisites

-##### Any Linux machine with following packages installed
+##### Any Linux machine (ubuntu is preferred) with following packages installed
 - git
 - python3.10
 - Docker